EZE - Argentina

 BOATS AND EQUIPMENT

-Slipstream is a full service travel company that can handle international airfare, as well as a host of other services relating to your trip.
-Please contact us directly at 1-866-644-7703 if you’d like assistance.
+Slipstream is a full-service travel company that can handle a variety of services relating to your trip.
+For assistance, please contact us directly at 1 866 644-7703.

 INCLUDED IN PRICE

 American, Canadian, British, EU and Australian guests will need a valid passport and return plane ticket to enter Argentina.
 All Australian and Canadian residences are required to pay a reciprocity fee, prior to your trip, to legally enter Argentina.
 Please click here - www.provincianet.com.ar - to make your purchase.